qpdf/qpdf/manual/cli.rst

    If a file contains interactive form fields and indicates that the appearances are out of date with the values of the form, this flag will regenerate appearances, subject to a few limitations.
-Note that there is not usually a reason to do this, but it can be necessary before using the :qpdf:ref:`--flatten-annotations` option.
+Note that there is usually no reason to do this, but it can be necessary before using the :qpdf:ref:`--flatten-annotations` option.
 Here is a summary of the limitations.